Benxi Steel Group: History

 In 2005 a merger between Benxi Iron and Steel and Anshan Iron & Steel Group Corporation was announced but never materialized.
 In 2010 a new holding company was formed to takeover "Benxi Iron and Steel" and "Beitai Iron and Steel", located in Beitai, a town in Pingshan District, Benxi.
 The latter was owned by SASAC of Benxi City, but was transferred to Liaoning SASAC in order to finalize the merger.
 In August 2021, Bengang began a merger with Ansteel Group which, once completed, will create the third largest metal producer in the world.

+During the disaster of Air France flight AF447 in 2009, Benxi Iron and Steel Company lost 6 employees, including the executive Chen Chiping, the wife of Liaoning's vice provincial governor Liu Guoqiang.